 Your Driving Style

 As mentioned before, your driving style is also very impactful.
 Think about what you value.
 Do you value a comfortable ride, easy to handle, supreme precision, or braking control?
 If you are a person who drives at high speeds you might need traction that caters to easier handling, more control and braking time.
 If you are constantly hauling large loads you might need to consider getting tires with a higher load index.
+Get clear on the performance you expect.
 Also as an extra tip, only replace the tires that need replacing as buying 4 at once might save you some cash, but the tires may deteriorate with age just sitting in your garage before you have a chance to use them.

 Better tires and tires that reduce rolling resistance, can help reduce your fuel economy.
 Some even show a difference of 15-20% depending on the tire!
 The original tires may also be one of the most fuel saving options.

-For something that needs to be tried and tested for their efficiency and value to be determined, a warranty, guarantee or both are extremely important.
+For something that needs to be tried and tested for their performance and value to be determined, a warranty, guarantee or both are extremely important.
 Finding the best tires for your Honda Accord isn’t just about the best thing for your car, but also the best for you as a consumer.
 You purchase will be protected if the tire ends up not performing to standard or is faulty.
-You should also take good care of the tires as no manufacturer would want to refund or exchange tires due to reckless driving.
+You should also take good care of the tires as no manufacturer would want to refund or exchange the set due to reckless driving.

 When buying the best tire for your Accord, you should also consider the condition of your car as well.
-Finding the best option is like a three-pronged attack, you need to consider your options from three different standpoints (you, your car and the new tires), and not just considering the features.
+Finding the best tire is like a three-pronged attack, you need to consider your options from three different standpoints (you, your car and the new tires), and not just considering the features.
 We’re sure that if you take into consideration all of our recommended characteristics, you will find the best one for your car.

 Got a Prius?
-Find the right tires for you in our review of the Best Tires for Prius.
+Find the best tires for you in our review of the Best Tires for Prius.
 Needing an audio upgrade?
 Check out the best options for under seat subwoofers.
 Find out more awesome car needs in our top buying guides here in RRD!